Dawid Pietrzkiewicz

-Dawid Pietrzkiewicz (born February 9, 1988) is a Polish professional footballer who plays for Sandecja Nowy Sącz as a goalkeeper.
+Dawid Pietrzkiewicz (born 9 February 1988) is a Polish footballer who plays for Klasa A club Zgoda Zarszyn.
+A goalkeeper throughout his entire professional career, he is currently an outfield player.

 Career

 Club

 In September 2010, he was loaned to NK Primorje.
-He made his debut in Gambrinus liga for FC Baník Ostrava on 30 April 2011.
+He made his Gambrinus liga debut for Baník Ostrava on 30 April 2011.

 In the summer of 2012, Pietrzkiewicz joined Azerbaijan Premier League side Simurq.
 In his only season with the club he featured in all bar 4 games for Simurq, making 31 appearances.

 Gabala

-On the 5 June 2013 Pietrzkiewicz was unveiled as a new signing for Gabala, moving from fellow Azerbaijan Premier League Simurq on a 1-year contract with the option of a second year.
-Pietrzkiewicz made his Gabala debut on 2 August 2013 in their 2-1 away victory over Baku.
+On 5 June 2013, Pietrzkiewicz was unveiled as a new signing for Gabala, moving from fellow Azerbaijan Premier League club Simurq on a one-year contract with the option of another year.
+He made his debut on 2 August 2013 in their 1–2 away victory against Baku.
 Pietrzkiewicz left Gabala at the end of his one-year contract, having made 10 appearances for the club.
-After being without a club for a year, Pietrzkiewicz re-signed for Gabala on 28 July 2015.
+After being without a club for a year, Pietrzkiewicz re-signed with Gabala on 28 July 2015.

 Sandecja Nowy Sącz

-On 22 August 2017 he signed a contract with Sandecja Nowy Sącz.
+On 22 August 2017, he signed a contract with Sandecja Nowy Sącz.

 Stal Stalowa Wola

-Dawid Pietrzkiewicz played 14 matches for Stal Stalowa Wola in the 2019–20 II liga season.
-On August 10, 2020, his contract was terminated.
+Pietrzkiewicz played 14 matches for Stal Stalowa Wola in the 2019–20 II liga season.
+On 10 August 2020, his contract was terminated.